COMPLIANCE

 Our commitment to financial integrity and regulatory compliance

-Registered Entity: Indian Attorneys Ltd (Trading as "Indian Attorneys UK")
+Entity: Indian Attorneys Ltd (trading as "Indian Attorneys UK")

 1. Regulatory Framework and Statement of Intent